-Role of the Parent
+Role of the Parent/Guardian

-Cooperation by parents is a necessary for a meaningful homework experience.
-Parents can encourage their student by showing interest and offering help as needed.
-Parents should:
+Cooperation by parents/guardians is necessary for a meaningful homework experience.
+Parents/guardians can encourage their student by showing interest and offering help as needed.
+Parents/guardians should:

 - 1. Review schoolwork with the student and sign assignments as requested. - 2.
 Monitor TV, video, and computer time and the content or programs viewed. - 3.
 Provide a regular time for homework and area in the home for study. - 4.
 Check homework assignments and talk to teachers to make sure the work is being done properly. - 5.
 Ask children about what they are learning. - 6.
-Monitor the student's participation in activities and avoid over-scheduling.
+Monitor the student's participation in activities and avoid over-scheduling. - 7.
 Insure that children complete homework missed due to absence.